 - Infraction shall mean a breach, violation, or infringement of this chapter for which the only sentence authorized is a fine and which violation is expressly designated as an infraction.
-Infractions are intended to carry a civil penalty without the possibility of jail and thus are non-criminal in nature. - Kennel shall mean a small shelter for a dog, cat or other animal. - Livestock shall mean all classes and breed of animals, domesticated or feral, raised for use, sale or display. - Muzzle shall mean a guard, typically made of straps or wire, fitted over part of an animal's face to stop it from biting or feeding. - Non-domestic shall mean any animal which shares the genetic makeup and/or physical appearance of its ancestors, which were not historically domesticated for human companionship and service. - Nuisance shall mean a pet or livestock that disturbs the rights of, threatens the safety of, or damages a member of the general public, or interferes with the ordinary use and enjoyment of their property. - Owner shall mean any person who: - o (1) Has a property right in an animal; - (2) Keeps or harbors an animal or who has it in his or her care or acts as its custodian; or - (3) Permits an animal to remain on or about any premises occupied by him or her for three or more days.

-- Pet shall mean any animal which may be legally held as a pet by a private citizen without special permit or permission; i.e., dog (canis familiaris) and/or a domestic cat (felis catus domesticus). - Pit bull shall mean any dog that is an American Pit Bull Terrier, American Staffordshire Terrier, Staffordshire Bull Terrier, American Bulldog, American Bully, Cane Corso, or any dog that exhibits physical characteristics which predominantly conform to the standards established by the American Kennel Club (AKC), United Kennel Club (UKC), or American Dog Breeders Association (ADBA) for any of the above breeds. - Provocation shall mean an intentional action or statement made to incite anger, aggression, annoyance, or a violent response. - Serious injury shall mean death or any physical injury that results in severe bruising, muscle tears, or skin lacerations requiring sutures or other professional medical treatment or requires corrective or cosmetic surgery. - Shelter shall mean a structure made of durable material with four walls, a roof and floor, that allows retention of body heat and is of suitable size to accommodate the animal and will reasonably be expected to protect the animal from physical suffering or impairment of health due to exposure to the elements or adverse weather. - Tethering shall mean a chain, rope, leash, cable, or other device that attaches the pet via a collar or harness to a single stationary point. - Unaltered shall mean a pet which has not been spayed or neutered. - Under restraint shall mean when an animal is prevented from freedom of movement or action; and is on the premises of its owner or keeper or if accompanied by its owner or keeper and under the physical control of the owner or keeper by means of a leash or other similar restraining device.
+Infractions are intended to carry a civil penalty without the possibility of jail and thus are non-criminal in nature. - Kennel shall mean a small shelter for a dog, cat or other animal. - Livestock shall mean all classes and breed of animals, domesticated or feral, raised for use, sale or display. - Muzzle shall mean a guard, typically made of straps or wire, fitted over part of an animal's face to stop it from biting or feeding. - Non-domestic shall mean any animal which shares the genetic makeup and/or physical appearance of its ancestors, which were not historically domesticated for human companionship and service. - Nuisance shall mean a pet or livestock that disturbs the rights of, threatens the safety of, or damages a member of the general public, or interferes with the ordinary use and enjoyment of their property. - Owner shall mean any person who: - (1) Has a property right in an animal; - (2) Keeps or harbors an animal or who has it in his or her care or acts as its custodian; or - (3) Permits an animal to remain on or about any premises occupied by him or her for three or more days. - 0 - Pet shall mean any animal which may be legally held as a pet by a private citizen without special permit or permission; i.e., dog (canis familiaris) and/or a domestic cat (felis catus domesticus). - Pit bull shall mean any dog that is an American Pit Bull Terrier, American Staffordshire Terrier, Staffordshire Bull Terrier, American Bulldog, American Bully, Cane Corso, or any dog that exhibits physical characteristics which predominantly conform to the standards established by the American Kennel Club (AKC), United Kennel Club (UKC), or American Dog Breeders Association (ADBA) for any of the above breeds. - Provocation shall mean an intentional action or statement made to incite anger, aggression, annoyance, or a violent response. - Serious injury shall mean death or any physical injury that results in severe bruising, muscle tears, or skin lacerations requiring sutures or other professional medical treatment or requires corrective or cosmetic surgery. - Shelter shall mean a structure made of durable material with four walls, a roof and floor, that allows retention of body heat and is of suitable size to accommodate the animal and will reasonably be expected to protect the animal from physical suffering or impairment of health due to exposure to the elements or adverse weather. - Tethering shall mean a chain, rope, leash, cable, or other device that attaches the pet via a collar or harness to a single stationary point. - Strict voice control shall mean demonstrable control or governance of the behavior of any animal as if such animal were controlled by a leash.
+However, when an animal destroys or damages any property, attacks, threatens to attack, or interferes with any person in any manner, becomes a nuisance, or strays onto the private property of another, there shall be a presumption of law that the animal was not under strict voice control.